 Also, try to talk to some current employees about the situation and try to collect legitimate information about the company.
 This will help you decide whether or not, this is the right job for you.

 8. We will provide extensive training:

-Extensive trainings are good for a first time employer.
-Training will give a chance for the employee to extend his skillset and also their work credibility.
-Also, the employee won’t feel left out, when they are employed for new projects or work that require the latest technological know-how.
+Extensive training is good for a first time employer.
+Training will give a chance for the employee to extend his skill set and also their work credibility.
+Also, the employee won’t feel left out when they employ for new projects that require the latest technological know-how.
 Always enquire whether the company will provide the necessary training before advancing more into the job.

 9. There are many amazing projects that are waiting for you:

 Some people have a habit of manipulating people with their words and this statement suggests the same manipulation from the employer of the company.
 It is quite possible that when an employer approaches a potential candidate, then the employer must take any sort of risk to make them take their job without any extra questions and doubts about their field of work.

 The company will certainly provide new projects for their employees, but keep in mind that the technology industry is not always stable.
 Sometimes, there might be a shortage of projects or sometimes they will even call back their employees.